 A Little More Adventurous – When you go from casual vacationer to traveler, you start to get curious about Asia, some of the more remote South American countries, or maybe want to get one on one with nature – climb a mountain (Machu Picchu), or find a waterfall (Igazu), perhaps.
 The idea of trying local cuisine excites you, even if it’s an animal part or creature you’d never consider eating back home.
 You view travel as educational, and try to immerse yourself in as much of the country’s culture as possible, maybe doing a homestay, volunteering or just your first solo trip overseas.

 Extreme Explorer – While others may scoff, the idea of getting really off the beaten path excites you because it’s an opportunity to go somewhere few have been before and even less consider doing.
 The idea of the Middle East is more intriguing than terrifying, and you want to experience a “war zone” with your own eyes.
 Remote Africa sounds like a challenge and much more interesting than a packaged safari.
 You like going places others would say you’re crazy to visit and getting to do things most wouldn’t even dream is possible either for fear or means (Antarctica, Greenland).
+You’re keen on documenting the experience for others and love sharing local traditions and cultural intricacies through words and photos and understand the value in being a storyteller.

 Where do I Fall?
 Somewhere in between adventurous and extreme.
 The idea of exploring countries few go to gets me really, really jazzed, but I haven’t had the opportunity to do much of it yet.
 Stay tuned, though, it’s coming soon.